 According to Larry C. Spears, founder of the Spears Center for Servant Leadership, servant leaders share 10 common characteristics.
 Through decades of research he found they all:

 Servant leaders commit to asking questions, but more importantly, they actively listen to the answers provided.
 For instance, someone who listens will often repeat what they’re hearing, which affirms understanding.
 By doing so, they facilitate constructive conversation and better comprehend the needs of the person or group.
-Additionally, listening well allows time for reflection and a thoughtful response.
+Additionally, listening well allows time for reflection and thoughtful responses.

 2. Show Empathy